public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 iterator.

-- The file version identifier.public Writer writer(String id, int version, String encoding) throws UnsupportedEncodingException
+id - The file identifier.version - The file version identifier.public Writer writer(String id, int version, String encoding) throws UnsupportedEncodingException

 file version.
-Characters written on the Writer
+Characters written on the Writer will be converted

 to bytes using the specified encoding.
 Bytes will be buffered until the